opsschool/curriculum/text_editing_101.rst

 the line you were editing.
 From ``ed``, you would enter "visual" mode by running ``:vi`` -- thus VI was born.

-Since then, ``vi`` has been written and re-written many many times.
+Since then, ``vi`` has been written and re-written many, many times.
 But inside, you will still find good ol' ``ed``.
 In ``Text Edting 201``, you will see how you can still access the very powerful ``ed`` features by using the colon (``:``) command.